wso2-extensions/identity-tools-cli/docs/cli-mode.md

 }

 ```
-The following properties can be configured though the tool configs to manage your resources.
+The following properties can be configured through the tool configs to manage your resources.

-#### Keyword Replacement for Environment Specific Variables
+#### Keyword replacement for environment-specific variables
-The ```KEYWORD_MAPPINGS``` property can be used to replace environment specific variables in the exported resource configuration files, with the actual values needed in the target environment.
-The keyword mapping should be added as a JSON object to the ```KEYWORD_MAPPINGS``` property in tool configs in the following format.
+The ```KEYWORD_MAPPINGS``` property can be used to replace environment specific variables in the exported resource configuration files with the actual values needed in the target environment.
+The keyword mapping should be added as a JSON object to the ```KEYWORD_MAPPINGS``` property in the tool configs in the following format.
 ```
 {
    "KEYWORD_MAPPINGS" : {